\\\ Dog Walking

 - Vary the speed with a quick pace and then a slow couple of minutes keeping your pet alert.

 - Keep dogs on a lead in built-up areas.
-Let them off only if you think they are safe, making sure your dog won’t be a nuisance to any other dog.
+Let them off only if you think they are safe, making sure your dog won’t be a nuisance to any other dog or a danger to traffic.

 - Keep vigilant, thefts have been known to be made of dogs when in parks and on the way to and from dog walks.